What is a Health and Safety Professional?

 What is a WHS Professional Paid?

-Work health and safety professionals working full time (grouped together with environment health professionals) earn approximately $1600 per week on average, before tax (as of August 2012).
+Work health and safety professionals working full time (grouped together with environment health professionals) earn approximately $29.33 per hour on average.

 What Other Resources are Available?